douglasscottjohnston/MinesweeperMinigame/README.md

 Play Minesweeper in Javascript

 ## Description
 I made this for a school project.
-It's a recreation of Microsoft's classic Minesweeper game in javascript
+It's a recreation of Microsoft's classic Minesweeper game in JavaScript

 ## How to Play
 Click [here](https://douglasscottjohnston.github.io/MinesweeperMinigame/) or go to https://douglasscottjohnston.github.io/MinesweeperMinigame/ \